YallaCalculators

 Value metrics by school tier:

-Calculating 13-year value: To compare schools on value, calculate: (1) total 13-year cost using fee increase rates (Good = 4.23%, Outstanding = 4.91%), (2) add hidden costs (transport, uniforms, books, activities) over 13 years, (3) divide by DSIB rating score to get cost per quality point, (4) factor in sibling discounts if applicable (5–15% per additional child), and (5) consider payment discounts (annual payment often offers 2–5% discount vs. termly).
+Calculating 13-year value: To compare schools on value, calculate: (1) total 13-year cost by escalating each starting fee on the KHDA Education Cost Index (~2.35%/year, 2026-27 frozen — the same for every eligible school), (2) add hidden costs (transport, uniforms, books, activities) over 13 years, (3) set that total against the standard-by-standard judgements in each school’s inspection report, (4) factor in sibling discounts if applicable (5–15% per additional child), and (5) consider payment discounts (annual payment often offers 2–5% discount vs. termly).

-Red flags for poor value: Schools that offer poor value typically have: (1) high fees with low ratings — paying Outstanding prices for Good or Acceptable quality, (2) excessive hidden costs — low tuition but high transport, activities, and material fees that add 30–40% to total costs, (3) rapid fee increases — schools that increase fees at maximum caps every year without corresponding quality improvements, (4) large class sizes — paying premium fees for classes of 25–30 students (should be 15–20 for premium schools), (5) outdated facilities — paying high fees for schools with poor infrastructure, limited technology, or inadequate resources, and (6) poor transparency — schools that don’t clearly disclose all costs upfront.
+Red flags for poor value: Schools that offer poor value typically have: (1) high fees with low ratings — paying Outstanding prices for Good or Acceptable quality, (2) excessive hidden costs — low tuition paired with high transport, activities and material fees, which is exactly where a cheap-looking school stops being cheap (price those extras in dirhams against the itemised list rather than as a share of the fee), (3) rapid fee increases — schools that increase fees at maximum caps every year without corresponding quality improvements, (4) large class sizes — paying premium fees for classes of 25–30 students (should be 15–20 for premium schools), (5) outdated facilities — paying high fees for schools with poor infrastructure, limited technology, or inadequate resources, and (6) poor transparency — schools that don’t clearly disclose all costs upfront.
 Always request a complete fee breakdown (tuition, registration, transport, uniforms, books, activities, exam fees) and verify DSIB ratings with KHDA before making decisions.

 Optimizing value without compromising quality: (1) Choose Good-rated schools over Outstanding if Good meets your quality needs — saves 30–40% with minimal quality difference, (2) negotiate early payment discounts — annual payment often offers 2–5% discount, saving AED 1,000–5,000/year, (3) maximise sibling discounts — if you have multiple children, choose schools offering 10–15% sibling discounts, (4) minimise transport costs — choose schools within 5km of home to reduce transport fees (AED 3,000/year vs. AED 12,000/year), (5) compare total costs, not just tuition — factor in all fees to see true value, and (6) consider curriculum flexibility — some curricula (British, American) offer more school options at different price points than others (IB, which tends to be premium-priced).